Lim Jia Hui

 Jia Hui encourages everyone to give volunteering a try—take some time off to volunteer.
 Better still, bring more friends to join Chingay—extra hands are always welcome.
 The atmosphere and energy can never be captured from watching Chingay in front of the television.
 Then there is the icing on the cake: watching fireworks up close surrounded by your friends.

-Jia Hui thinks the younger generation is less familiar with Chingay but there are still many people who enjoy the performance.
+Jia Hui thinks that although the younger generation is less familiar with Chingay, there are still many people who enjoy the performance.
 She hopes it will continue for many generations to come, and one day, parade around the entire island.